DaveCThompson/HUE9000/docs/PROJECT STRUCTURE.md

 │       │   └── _utilities.css
 │       │
 │       ├── 2-components/
+│       │   ├── _preloader.css             # NEW: Styles for the preloader
+│       │   ├── _side-panels.css         # NEW: Styles for the side info/debug panels
 │       │   ├── _panel-bezel.css
 │       │   ├── _button-unit.css
 │       │   ├── _dial.css